 - Publisher Display Name

-If you override the default package.appxmanifest file by creating a custom .xml file for the manifest, you can’t associate your app with the Store.
-If you try to associate a custom manifest file with the Store, you will see an error message.
+If you're overriding the default package.appxmanifest file with your own custom .xml file, you can’t associate your app with the Microsoft Store.
+Associating a custom manifest file with the Store will result in an error message.

 Creating an upload package